TanStack/router/docs/guide/routes.md

 ```

 > ❓ Why do you have to create a route tree if each route already knows it's parent?
-> ✅ Each route may know everything about its parents, but we don't yet have a single source of truth that knows about every single route in our application.
+> ✅ Each route may know everything about its parent, but we don't yet have a single source of truth that knows about every single route in our application.
 The route tree is that source of truth that powers the wholistic type-safety of TanStack Router.

 ## Creating a Router

-Once you have a route tree, you can create a router using the framework `Router` class of your choice.
-For example, if you are using React, you would use call `new Router()`.
-The Router class takes a route tree as one of its many options, and returns a router instance.
+Once you have a route tree, create a router using the `Router` class, which takes a route tree as one of its many options, and returns a router instance.

 ```tsx
 const router = new Router({ routeTree })